lookit/lookit-api/docs/source/local-frame-development.md

 Now we have a superuser with an organization, that has attached demographic data, and a child.
 We've created a study, as well as a token for accessing the API.
 Leave the django server running and switch to a new tab in your console.

+> Remember: The OAuth authentication used for access to Experimenter does not work when running locally.
+You can access Experimenter by first logging in as your superuser, or by giving another local user researcher permissions using the Admin app.

 ## Ember App steps

 1. Follow the instructions to install the [ember app](ember-app-installation.html) locally.